We look forward to seeing you onboard

 Schools and youth groups

-School and Youth Group Learning Programme 2025
+School and Youth Group Learning Programme

 A trip on the Grand Union canal on Electra provides a rich and varied learning in geography, history and science.
 It’s also simply great to be out and about in nature on an all-electric boat.

-Electra offers short educational trips for primary schools and youth groups, supported by free learning resources.
-Trips take 12 people (10 pupils, 1 teacher, 1 adult supervisor) plus our volunteer Skipper and Cabin Host who can answer questions about canals and boats.
+Trips take 12 people (10 pupils plus two supervising adults who direct learning) plus our volunteer Skipper and Cabin Host who can answer questions about canals and boats.

-Success in our 2024 School & Youth Group Programme
+School & Youth Group case studies

 Giffard Park Primary School booked five trips for the whole of Year 4 which combined a towpath walk with a focused ‘spotter sheet’, an introduction to battery technology as part of their science topic on electricity, looking out for wildlife, and locating the canal and the trip on maps.
 Pupils also had a booklet to jot down their impressions on the day, to support a writing project back in school.